 Voice: Guest writer

-Editorial content elements required: Personal headline, short author bio and intro para to set the stall for the article.
+Editorial content elements required: Headline, short author bio (where authored) and intro para to set the stall for the article.

 Running copy broken up with headings an illustrated with plenty of images.
-Optional video documentary (3 -8 mins max), showing a single or multiple locations within a place or landscape, together with the individual.
-Text narrative should compliment the video content but avoid duplication.
+Optional video documentary, showing the locations/activity.
+Text narrative should compliment any video content but avoid duplication.

-Video will be embedded from YouTube and should be able to be viewed as a standalone film on the YouTube platform without users having to read the article copy.
+Video will be embedded from YouTube/social media and should be able to be viewed as a standalone film on the platform without users having to read the article copy.

 Virtual visit